On the Selection of Random Field Evaluation Points in the p-MLQMC Method: Numerical Results

 The results for the absolute runtime are expressed in seconds.
 For the relative runtime, we have normalized the computational cost of all three approaches such that the results for LNA for each tolerance have unity cost.
 For both the results of the absolute and the relative runtime, we show the average, computed over three independent simulation runs, together with the minimum and maximum bounds.

-We observe that LNA achieves a speedup up to a factor 5 with respect to NNA and a factor 1.5 with respect to GNA.
+We observe that for a given tolerance, LNA achieves a speedup up to a factor 5 with respect to NNA and a factor 1.5 with respect to GNA.
 GNA also outperforms NNA in terms of lower computational cost.
 This better performance of GNA and LNA is due to a lower number of samples per level, resulting from a better correlation between the successive levels.
-We can thus state that the Local and Global Nested Approaches achieve a lower computational cost with respect to the Non-Nested Approach.
+We can thus state that the Local and Global Nested Approaches achieve a lower computational cost with respect to the Non-Nested Approach for a given tolerance.